Doomsday Blue

 "Doomsday Blue" is a song by Irish singer-songwriter Bambie Ray Robinson, known by their (Note: Bambie Thug uses they/them and fae/faer pronouns; this article uses they/them pronouns for consistency.) stage name, Bambie Thug.
 Self-described as "an electro-metal breakdown", it was written by Robinson, Olivia Cassy Brooking, Sam Matlock, and Tylr Rydr.
 The song was self-released on 13 October 2023, as part of their first extended play, Cathexis.
 The song represented in the Eurovision Song Contest 2024, where it finished in sixth place at the final with 278 points.
 It marked the first time since that had qualified for the final.

 The song was met with a divided reaction amongst Irish society, becoming a polarising song between various political and social groups in Ireland.
 It was met with praise from numerous past Irish contestants and media personalities, who remarked that the song was more unique than past Irish Eurovision entries.
 However, it was also derided by several conservative personalities.
 "Doomsday Blue" drew commercial success, becoming Robinson's first charting song in their home country.

-In 2025, Robinson stopped playing the song live, stating that they would only play it once Israel were to be removed from Eurovision.